Is Sheetrock the Same as Drywall? Understanding the Differences and Similarities

 Installation Steps

-Installing drywall involves a series of well-defined steps:
+Installing drywall involves a few simple steps:

 Professional Tips for Best Results